-- Capitalize on the development of the properties underlying our mineral interests.
+- Capitalize on the development of the properties underlying our mineral interests to grow our cash flow.
 Our assets primarily consist of mineral interests in the Permian Basin and the Eagle Ford Shale in Texas.
-We expect the production from our mineral interests to increase as Diamondback and our other operators drill and develop our acreage without cost to us. - Leverage our relationship with Diamondback to participate with it in acquisitions of mineral or other interests in producing properties from third parties and to increase the size and scope of our potential third-party acquisition targets.
-We intend to make opportunistic acquisitions of mineral interests that have substantial oil-weighted resource potential and organic growth potential.
+We expect the production from our mineral interests will increase as Diamondback and our other operators continue to drill and develop our acreage.
+We expect to capitalize on this development, which requires no capital expenditure funding from us, and believe the anticipated increase in our aggregate royalty payment receipts will enable us to grow our cash flows. - Leverage our relationship with Diamondback to participate with it in acquisitions of mineral or other interests in producing properties from third parties and to increase the size and scope of our potential third-party acquisition targets.
+We have in the past and intend to continue to make opportunistic acquisitions of mineral interests that have substantial oil-weighted resource potential and organic growth potential.
 Diamondback was formed, in part, to acquire and develop oil and natural gas properties, some of which will likely meet our acquisition criteria.
-In addition, Diamondback's executives have long histories of evaluating, pursuing and consummating oil and natural gas property acquisitions in North America.
+In addition, Diamondback's executives have an established track record of evaluating, pursuing and consummating oil and natural gas property acquisitions in North America.
 Through our relationships with Diamondback and its affiliates, we have access to their significant pool of management talent and industry relationships, which we believe provide us with a competitive advantage in pursuing potential third-party acquisition opportunities.
 We may have additional opportunities to work jointly with Diamondback to pursue certain acquisitions of mineral or other interests in oil and natural gas properties from third parties.
 For example, we and Diamondback may jointly pursue an acquisition where we would acquire mineral or other interests in properties and Diamondback would acquire the remaining working and revenue interests in such properties.
-We believe this arrangement may give us access to third-party acquisition opportunities that we would not otherwise be in a position to pursue.

-• Seek to acquire from Diamondback, from time to time, mineral or other interests in producing oil and natural gas properties that meet our acquisition criteria.
+We believe this arrangement may give us access to third-party acquisition opportunities that we would not otherwise be in a position to pursue. - Seek to acquire from Diamondback, from time to time, mineral or other interests in producing oil and natural gas properties that meet our acquisition criteria.
 Since our formation, we have acquired, and may have additional opportunities from time to time in the future to acquire, mineral or other interests in producing oil and natural gas properties directly from Diamondback.
 We believe Diamondback may be incentivized to sell properties to us, as doing so may enhance Diamondback's economic returns by monetizing long-lived producing properties while potentially retaining a portion of the resulting cash flow through distributions on Diamondback's limited partner interests in us.
 However, none of Diamondback or any of its affiliates is contractually obligated to offer or sell any interests in properties to us.